McKinley National Memorial: Ceremony

-Maintenance, rededication
+Maintenance, re-dedication

 After the dedication the McKinley National Memorial Association continued to exercise administrative control of the monument, but it eventually became difficult for the Association to maintain the structure and the grounds.
 On October 20, 1943 the property was transferred to the Ohio State Archaeological and Historical Society, which is now the Ohio History Connection.
 In 1951 the State of Ohio completed a major rehabilitation to the site, including filling in the Long Water.
 The work was completed in time for a commemoration of the 50th anniversary of President McKinley's death.
 A re-dedication of the Memorial was held on September 16, 1951.

 The McKinley National Memorial returned to local control in 1973 when the property was transferred to the Stark County Historical Society.
 After five years of restoration work and enhancement of the grounds the McKinley National Memorial was rededicated on September 29, 1992.
 The William McKinley Presidential Library and Museum, also operated by the Stark County Historical Society, is located adjacent to the memorial.